 The stories feature human characters, talking animals, and robots, and each page has up to four sentences.
 The last two pages of each reader have a game that should support what students are learning and be fun to play.
 The workbooks for these two series have activities for phonics, reading practice, comprehension, and spelling.

 The Dragon Eggs series should be used to help children develop reading fluency.
 There are ten readers in just one set.
 Each of the readers uses many words that make the same vowel sound but with different spellings.
 For example, the first reader focuses on the long a sound as in the words day, lazy, great, they, stain, and amaze.

 This series has a continuing storyline featuring Mina and her quest to find lost dragon eggs.
 This fantasy story is full of adventure and excitement.
 Even though it is recommended for ages five through seven, I expect that children up to about ages nine or ten will enjoy the story.

 The workbook for this series has activities for word building, spelling, and reading comprehension.

 PhonicBooks publishes two types of games that can be used alongside these readers.
 You can read my review of the games here.
 I highly recommend the games for young readers, and I found the book-based games especially useful.

-PhonicBooks readers are very eye-catching with their great illustrations, and many of them have interesting storylines.
+PhonicBooks readers are very eye catching with their great illustrations, and many of them have interesting storylines.
 Both features are likely to make these readers popular with children.
-In addition, they are solidly based on phonics and can be used on their own or in conjunction with resources such as Alpha Phonics and Teach Your Child to Read in 100 Easy Lessons, as well as with more comprehensive phonics programs.
+In addition, they are solidly based on phonics and can be used on their own or in conjunction with resources such as Phonics Pathways and Teach Your Child to Read in 100 Easy Lessons as well as with more-comprehensive phonics programs.